Why is my drain trap won't flush

 How do I unclog a drain trap?

-To unclog a drain trap, you can try using a plunger or a small drain snake to dislodge the clog.
-If that doesn't work, you may need to disassemble the trap and clean it out manually.
+You can try using a plunger or a drain snake/auger to clear the clog in the drain trap.
+If that doesn't work, you may need to disassemble the trap and manually remove the blockage.

-If you've tried basic DIY methods to clear the drain trap and the problem persists, or if you're not comfortable working with plumbing, it's best to call a professional plumber.
-They have the tools and expertise to properly diagnose and fix the issue.
+If you're unable to clear the clog yourself, or if the issue persists, it's best to call a professional plumber.
+They have the tools and expertise to properly diagnose and fix the problem.

 Connect with certified professionals in your area